aptakhin/testoot/README.md

 [![Documentation Status](https://readthedocs.org/projects/regress/badge/?version=latest)](https://regress.readthedocs.io/en/latest/?badge=latest)
 [![Maintainability](https://api.codeclimate.com/v1/badges/4bab5c99811799725609/maintainability)](https://codeclimate.com/github/aptakhin/regress/maintainability)

-Early draft for regression testing framework in Python 3.4+.
-Regression testing is useful in unit and module testing when rewriting test data creating is too boring.
+Regression testing framework for Python 3.4+.
+It's useful in unit and module testing when creating or rewriting test data is too boring.
 After you canonized the ideal output result all tests will pass until the data changes moment.

 - Writes data to the local filesystem storage
-- Supports text, json and picklable objects
+- Supports binary, text, json and picklable objects
-- Have different policies for running and resolving test conflicts
+- Different policies for resolving test conflicts

 Currently integrates best with the PyTest, but other frameworks are also welcomed.

 ## Example

 One pytest function is the scope of the result.
-Newly calculated data compares with the original saved result.
+Newly calculated data compares with the original canonized result.

     # regress is the function scope helper fixture easy to setup
     def test_simple(regress: RegressFixture):